arsalanjabbari/Operating-System-Scheduler/README.md

 ## Getting Started
 1. Clone this repository.
-2. Ensure you have Python installed (version X.Y or higher).
+2. Ensure you have Python installed (version 3.0 or higher).
 3. Install any necessary dependencies by running: `pip install -r requirements.txt` (if applicable).
-4. Run the GUI application: `python GUI.py`.
+4. Run the application: `python3 main.py`.
 5. Follow the prompts to choose the algorithm and provide necessary inputs.

 ## Conclusion